tq-systems/meta-tq/meta-tq/doc/README.imx-arm64.BootMedia.md

 | iMX8MPlus  |           |      x     |

-Cortex M image: set env var `cm_image` to the name of your Cortex M image, provide the file via TFTP and update on SD / e-MMC via `run update_cm_mmc`
+Cortex M image: set env var `cm_image` to the name of your Cortex M image, provide the file via TFTP and update on SD / eMMC via `run update_cm_mmc`